Jan 31, 2020

 How efficient is your home?

-Did you know that about 40% of the UK’s emissions come from households alone?
+Did you know that about 22% of the UK’s greenhouse gas emissions come from our homes alone?
 So although there are many ways to reduce our carbon footprint, our homes have a very important role to play in meeting emission target levels in our fight against climate change.
 Understanding how much energy is consumed in our home is therefore key to us all becoming more sustainable and conscious in the way we use energy.

 What factors determine your energy bill?